camwestwood/xapi/recipes/vle/uxapi/vle-quiz-completed-input.md

-## ATTEMPT_NUMBER
-### Description
-Attempt at the

-### Valid Values
-Any

-### Format
-String (256)

-## PLATFORM
-### Description

-The platform used in the experience of this learning activity.
-The value used should not change between platform upgrades and version changes and should typically be a concise name by which the application is commonly known, for example "Moodle" or "Blackboard".

-### Valid Values
-Any

-### Format
-String (256)

 ## TIMESTAMP
 ### Description
-The time at which the user logged in to the platform
+The time at which the user completed the quiz

 ### Valid Values
 Any